worktheclock/nix.dev/source/tutorials/nix-language.md

 Since a Nix file can contain any Nix expression, `import`ed functions can be applied to arguments immediately.

-That is, whenever you see additional tokens after a call to `import`, the value it returns should be a function, and anything that follows are arguments to that function.
+That is, whenever you see additional tokens after a call to `import`, the value it returns should be a function, and anything that follows is an argument to that function.

 Example: